PMI-Basel/Caggia_et_al_Herbicides/Microbiome_Analysis/2_data/README.txt

 Place your data here.
-The runs must be named runBE07_FLDXXXX_R1.fastq.gz and runBE07_FLDXXXX_R2.fastq.gz where XXXX must be the corresponding label (FLD number) from the design file.
+The files must be named runBE07_FLDXXXX_R1.fastq.gz and runBE07_FLDXXXX_R2.fastq.gz where XXXX must be the corresponding label (FLD number) from the design file.
 The file samples.txt contains all samples we used.